ChrisM8257/Website-Project/README.md

 (Bringing back souvenirs from said other planets will result in a fee.)

-Please have this permsission slip signed right away: [Permission Slip](https://ncchildcare.ncdhhs.gov/Portals/0/documents/pdf/F/form4a_rsg.pdf)
+Please fill out this [permission slip](https://ncchildcare.ncdhhs.gov/Portals/0/documents/pdf/F/form4a_rsg.pdf).

+For more information about space, visit [NASA](https://www.nasa.gov/).

 ![Space Shuttle](https://cdn.pixabay.com/photo/2010/12/05/space-shuttle-992_960_720.jpg)